Blake Shelton Allegedly Needs A ‘Break’ From Gwen Stefani Before Getting Married

 Interestingly enough, Blake Shelton has really been able to make his schedule work for him this year.
 Country star Luke Bryan will be Blake’s right-hand man, according to Rolling Stone.
 Not only is Bryan joining Blake on tour, but he will also be a mentor for Team Blake on The Voice!

 “Bryan will play an important role for Team Blake contestants, offering up advice during the show’s battle rounds, which pit team members against one another,” reports Rolling Stone.
-Bryan has reportedly already filmed his segments for the show.

 Do you think that Blake Shelton and Gwen Stefani need or want to take a break?
 Are you excited to see them back on The Voice together?
 Let us know in the comments section below!